bufbuild/protobuf-es/MANUAL.md

 hasExtension(user, age); // false
 ```

 Note that `getExtension` never returns `undefined`.
-If the extension is not set, `hasExtension` returns `false`, but
+If the extension isn't set, `hasExtension` returns `false`, but
-`getExtension` returns the default value, for example `0` for numeric types, `[]` for repeated fields, and an empty
+`getExtension` returns the default value, for example:

+- `0` for numeric types
+- `[]` for repeated fields
-message instance for message fields.
+- an empty message instance for message fields

 Extensions are stored as [unknown fields](#unknown-fields) on a message.
-If you retrieve an extension value, it is
+If you retrieve an extension value, it's
 deserialized from the binary unknown field data.
 To mutate a value, make sure to store the new value with `setExtension`
 after mutating.
-For example, let's say we have the extension field `repeated string hobbies = 101`, and want to add
+For example, let's say you have the extension field `repeated string hobbies = 101`, and want to add
 values:

 ```ts